Savannah Clay Community

 Packing your work in a way that will guarantee insurance will be honored

-Companies like FedEx, UPS, and USPS have strict policies on packing and will only honor any insurance of you follow their guidelines.
+Companies like UPS, FedEx, and USPS have strict policies on packing and will only honor any insurance of you follow their guidelines.

 1. Always double box.